© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 5.1.
 Terms and Principles

-Programming languages, ahead-of-time and just-in-time compilation, bytecode, machine code, garbage collection, data structures, algorithms, computational complexity, caching, database systems, data models
+Programming languages, ahead-of-time and just-in-time compilation, bytecode, machine code, garbage collection, data structures, algorithms, computational complexity, caching, data handling, data models

 5.2.
 Learning Goals